search icon

 4. Offer in Compromise

-5. Not Collectible Due to Hardship
+5. Not Collectable Due to Hardship

-6. Get Tax Help
+6. Get tax help

 You’re not a tax expert.
 You may call the IRS a few times and find that you get different answers depending on who you talk to.

-Learn from Your Lessons
+Learn from your mistakes

 You do have options, but you have to step up and contact the IRS first.
-Let them know what your financial situation is and work with a tax expert who can help you make the right decision.
+Let them know what your financial situation is, and work with a tax expert who can help you make the right decision.

-Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
+Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 Tax Information and Resources